personalrobotics/tracking/readme.md

 The tracking algorithms will display the camera feed and print the force and torque in the Z-direction.
 The gelsight node initialized by these scripts publishes the camera feed and a 6-DOF Wrench (2 implemented).

+## Force-Torque Calibration
+In its current state, the output of the sensor is the average displacement and curl in the z-axis.
+Calibration must be performed to map these outputs to force.
+A relevant paper on calibration of other tactile sensors on ADA may be found [here](https://personalrobotics.cs.washington.edu/publications/song2019shear.pdf).

+The general idea is to attach the Gelslight sensor onto ADA and grip onto a fork handle with the industrial force-torque (FT) sensor.
+Have the robot push the fork into an object and record the readings from the tactile sensor and FT sensor, then calculate the mapping from the tactile sensor readings to the readings of the FT sensor.

+* A common issue with the marker tracking that occurs when pushing on the fork is the displacement vectors freezing when the change in force is too large between frames.
+This may occur when the force is applied or released too rapidly.
+This creates a large displacement which may not register with the tracking algorithm.
+Potential solutions may be to speed up the algorithm and ensure that force changes are not too rapid by slowing down the joint speeds on ADA or pushing into something softer.

 ## Common Issues
 * ZeroDivisionError likely means you are using the Intel RealSense camera rather than the Gelslight camera.
 Ensure the sensors are plugged into the correct ports and reboot ADA.
 Or change the cv2.VideoCapture camera index  in the code.